Skip to next element

 Support Healthy Immune Response

-Studies suggest that delta-9 THC may help modulate the body’s inflammatory response through CB1 and CB2 receptors [4].
+Studies suggest that Delta-9 THC may help modulate the body’s inflammatory response through CB1 and CB2 receptors [4].

-It’s believed that when delta-9 THC binds to CB2 receptors, it supports the body’s natural immunomodulatory effect, which is part of a healthy inflammatory response.
+It’s believed that when Delta-9 THC binds to CB2 receptors, it supports the body’s natural immunomodulatory effect, which is part of a healthy inflammatory response.
 Essentially, this response to helps the body produce fewer substances that cause inflammation and boost its natural ability to fight it.

 Support Discomfort